samlitowitz/feed-me/README.md

-FeedMe provides an set of interfaces which talks about streams of content.
+Feed-Me provides a set of interfaces which talks about streams of content.